“Kill them!.. All of them!”

 “Go my son,” he continued, “tour the palace to your heart’s content.”

 The young prince obediently nodded and went forth to the entrance of the city.
-He did not miss the dead bodies of the villagers as he ran across them on town, but he was not moved even for a bit at the dreary sight.
+He did not miss the dead bodies of the villagers as he ran across them in town, but he was not moved even for a bit at the dreary sight.

 When he reached the main entrance of the palace, he admitted to himself that it was indeed a beauty.
 The grandeur of the palace was almost comparable to King Garlow’s palace mansion in Regaleria.
 However, if it weren’t for the dead bodies of the Vhillana soldiers and the servants’ blood pooling the marbled floor, it would have been more breathtaking.

-He strolled its hallways, the grand staircases, the ballroom and the throne room, curious of its splendor, but what certainly got his attention was when he caught a glimpse of an intact greenhouse west of the palace.
+He strolled its hallways, the grand staircases, the ballroom, and the throne room, curious of its splendor, but what certainly got his attention was when he caught a glimpse of an intact greenhouse west of the palace.

 Such an unusual thing, he thought.
-For a certainly public area of the palace, it was plain to see that it wasn’t involved in the chaos of the battle.
+For a clearly public area of the palace, it was plain to see that it wasn’t involved in the chaos of the battle.
 He decided to inspect it further, but not long after he set foot on the interior of the greenhouse, he suddenly heard a low but audible cry.

 With sharp eyes and sharp hearing, he followed the origin of the sound, until it all pointed into one location.
 The basement.
 The cry was somehow muffled by the wooden floor, but Ruen could definitely make up a good sound.

-Intrigued by it, he opened the small shaft and instantly, he saw to his surprise a delicate sobbing girl of young age sitting at the edge of the basement floor.
+Intrigued by it, he opened the small shaft, and instantly, he saw to his surprise a delicate sobbing girl of young age sitting at the edge of the basement floor.
 Her legs were crossed on each other and her face buried against her knees.

 The girl quickly glanced up to see who was the intruder of her little solace and was stunned to find that it was a young boy.
 She couldn’t keep her tears from falling though, and stream after stream it ran down her cheeks.
 She didn’t exactly know what to do.